-The 2018-2019 Veterans Caucus Scholarship Program is designed to help support eligible Physician Assistant students in their quest to complete PA training in one of the ARC-PA accreditated programs across the United States.
-Through the generous contributions of our many friends and sponsors, the Caucus is able to provide a portion of the funds needed in this intense educational process.
+The 2019-2020 Veterans Caucus Scholarship Program is designed to help support eligible Physician Assistant students in their quest to complete their initial PA training in one of the ARC-PA accredited programs across the 50 United States.
+Through the generous contributions of our many friends and sponsors, the Veteran Caucus is able to provide a portion of the funds needed in this intense educational process.

 AAPA Veteran Caucus Scholarships are intended for those veterans or active members of the Guard or Reserves of the Uniform Services.
 Some scholarships in the past have also been intended for sons, daughters, or spouses of a past or present veteran.
 These special scholarships are based on availability for that year.
 Please look under the Scholarships Available section.
 These scholarships are for those students that are at least a semester/quarter physically in a PA program.
 Please do not apply yet if you have been accepted but have not started the program.

 1. Honorably discharged (served) veterans of any Uniformed Service of the United States or active member of the Guard or Reserve of any Uniformed Service of the United States that are enrolled in Physician Assistant Training at an accredited PA program in the USA may compete for scholarships that are offered for that year.